Mastering The Art of A Worry-Free Life

 “Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.” – Khalil Gibran

 While the previous five steps will take us far in alleviating worry, to achieve lasting relief, we need a shift in perception.
 We need to re-interpret our worries in light of what they have to teach us.
 Granted, not everyone will want to do this.

-It isn’t easy asking someone to look beyond his or her struggles in search of a greater truth.
-It’s like asking someone to see the rainbow when they’re stuck in the middle of a storm —easy advice to give, not so easy to take.
+It isn’t easy to ask someone to look beyond his or her struggles in search of a greater truth.
+It’s like asking someone to see the rainbow when they’re stuck in the middle of a storm.
+It’s an easy advice to give, but not so easy to take.